modir/using-laminas-framework-book/version2/docs/doctrine.md

 those methods here for simplicity).
 But, Doctrine ORM module doesn't provide any view helpers to visualize the pagination widget.
 For that, we can use the pagination functionality provided by Laminas Framework.

-I> Although we plan to use Laminas pagination component, we will still use Doctrine ORM paginator internally for consuming I> data.
+> Although we plan to use Laminas pagination component, we will still use Doctrine ORM paginator internally for consuming
+> data.
 Laminas paginator will be just a wrapper for Doctrine ORM paginator.

 ### Laminas Paginator